A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 First settled by Europeans in the early 1700’s, the entrepreneurs who moved here made it prosper by shipping forest products, quarrying stone, building ships, and engaging in leather and textile manufacturing.
 By the early 1800’s two shipyards were flourishing near the town’s South Bay.
 The War of 1812 also contributed with commissions to build at least 250 bateaux and two sloops - the Growler and the Eagle - which were produced in Essex yards and used in Commodore MacDonough’s American fleet.

-That meant what was standing in1860 had to make do, thus preserving most of them homes.
+That meant what was standing in 1860 had to make do, thus preserving most of the homes.
 Today, Essex is said to retain one of the most remarkably intact collections of pre-Civil War architecture in New York State.
 Walking around the town, you see all sorts of different styles–Yankee Saltbox, Federal, Greek Revival, Carpenter Gothic, Italianate, Victorian and even French Second Empire.

-The sunny morning gave way to another afternoon of on and off rain, with the humidity continuing at Chesapeake Bay summer levels.
+The sunny morning gave way to another afternoon of off and on rain, with the humidity continuing at Chesapeake Bay summer levels.